nextflow-io/nextflow/docs/working-with-files.md

 :::{note}
 Remote file staging can be a bottleneck during large-scale runs, particularly when input files are stored in object storage but need to be staged in a shared filesystem work directory.
 This bottleneck occurs because Nextflow handles all of these file transfers.

 To mitigate this, you can implement a custom process to download the required files, allowing you to stage multiple files efficiently through parallel jobs.
-File should be given as a `val` input instead of a `path` input to bypass Nextflow's built-in remote file staging.
+Files should be given as a `val` input instead of a `path` input to bypass Nextflow's built-in remote file staging.

 Alternatively, use {ref}`fusion-page` with the work directory set to object storage.
 In this case, tasks can access remote files directly without any prior staging, eliminating the bottleneck.
 :::